dev-guy/geo/test/playwright/country-combobox-scenarios.md

 ---

+add a test and fix the implementaton for the following

 1. open combobox
-2. down arrow
-3. tab
+2. hover over afghanistan
+3. scroll the combobox one page
 4. tab
+5. tab

 Expected: the sort button in the first group has focus
 Actual: the expand/collapse button for the second group has focus

 ---

+add a test and fix the implementaton for the following

 1. open combobox
 2. down arrow